Neil Peart: Solos

-Peart was noted for his distinctive in-concert drum solos, characterized by exotic percussion instruments and long, intricate passages in odd time signatures.
+Peart was noted for his distinctive in-concert drum solos, characterised by exotic percussion instruments and long, intricate passages in odd time signatures.
 His complex arrangements sometimes result in complete separation of upper- and lower-limb patterns; an ostinato dubbed "The Waltz" is a typical example.
 His solos were featured on every live album released by the band.
 On the early live albums (All the World's a Stage and Exit...
 Stage Left), the drum solo was included as part of a song.
 On all subsequent live albums through Time Machine 2011: Live in Cleveland, the drum solo has been included as a separate track.
 The Clockwork Angels Tour album includes three short solos instead of a single long one: two interludes played during other songs and one standalone.
 Similarly, the R40 Live album includes two short solos performed as interludes.

 A studio recording of Peart's solo "Pieces of Eight" was released as a flexi disc exclusive in the May 1987 issue of Modern Drummer magazine.
 Peart's instructional DVD Anatomy of a Drum Solo (2005) is an in-depth examination of how he constructs a solo that is musical rather than indulgent, using his solo from the 2004 R30 30th anniversary tour as an example.